qtjambi/qtjambi/README.md

 Preferably, we will take contributions to our [Gerrit](http://gerrit.smar.fi/#/q/project:qtjambi-community):

 1. Register to [Gerrit](http://gerrit.smar.fi/#/q/project:qtjambi-community)

+For convenience, our Gerrit uses Github as authentication.
+When you click the Sign in button (for registration), it redirects to you Github for authorizing Gerrit to access some information in your profile.
+Afterwards, you can populate your Gerrit profile from Github data by choosing the GitHub tab from menu, Profile from sub-menu and you see your user information.
+After verifying they are correct, you can press the Import button and the information will be added to your Gerrit profile.

 2. Clone the git repository

-3. (only if clone is not from Gerrit) Add gerrit as remote ssh://[YOURUSER]@gerrit.smar.fi:29418/qtjambi-community
+You can use a clone from Github as well as use Gerrit as only source.
+If you decide to use Github as main remote, you need to add gerrit as alternative remote: `git add remote gerrit ssh://[YOURUSER]@gerrit.smar.fi:29418/qtjambi-community`

-4. Do your modifications
+3. Do your modifications

+touch nya
+git add nya
+git commit nya -m "My new shiny commit"

-5. git push gerrit HEAD:refs/for/master
+4. git push gerrit HEAD:refs/for/master

 More information about how Gerrit works can be found at their [official documentation](https://gerrit-documentation.storage.googleapis.com/Documentation/2.11/intro-quick.html).